Singular Vector Perturbation under Gaussian Noise: Application

-Among the literature about MPSK classifications (see e.g. \cite{Polydoros}, \cite{Soliman}, \cite{Swami}), there exist many different types of model settings, ranging from the fully blind classifications, i.e., where all the parameters in (30) are unknown, to the constrained classfication problems where $M$ is the only unknown parameter.
-For illustration purposes, we consider a simple, yet nontrivial, partially blind model assuming that $T$ and $N_0$ are known, $p_T=\chi_{[0,T]}$, $f_c=k/T$ for some unknown integer $k$, $\theta_c$ is unknown, and $\theta_n$ is chosen unifromly from $\Theta$.
+Different applications may result in different model settings about which parameters are known or unknown in \eqref{eq:mpsk}.
+In particular, the easiest setting is to assume $M$ to be the only unknown parameter, and the hardest is the fully blind classification, which assumes none of the parameters is known.
+We refer the readers to \cite{Polydoros}, \cite{Soliman}, \cite{Swami} for some classical methods and settings.

-Suppose we digitize the data in the following way.
-We take $LN$ uniform samples from $N$ periods of $s(t)$ and store them in an $L\times N$ matrix $Y$, where $Y(l,n)$ denote the $l$th sample of the $n$th period, which has the expression:
+For illustration purposes, we consider a simple, yet nontrivial, partially blind model assuming that $T$ and $N_0$ are known, $\theta_n$ is chosen uniformly from $\Theta_M$ (which is a common assumption on the MPSK signals), $f_c=k/T$ for some unknown integer $k$, and $M$, $\theta_c$ are unknown.

-where $W$ is a Guassian noise matrix with i.i.d. entries.
+Suppose we sample $s(t)$ in \eqref{eq:mpsk} in the following way.
+We take $L$ uniform samples from each symbol for a period of $N$ symbols and store them as an $L\times N$ data matrix $Y$, whose element $Y(l,n)$ denotes the $l$th sample in the $n$th period, which hence has the expression:

-When noise is absent (i.e., $W=0$), each column of $Y$ is a function of $\theta_n$.
-Since $\theta_n$ has at most $M$ choices, the columns of $Y$ also have only $M$ patterns.
-If we deem each column as an $L$ dimensional data point, then it merely is a high dimensional embedding of a zero dimensional parameter space.
-In other words, the $L$ dimensional graph of $Y$ consists only of $M$ points.
-When noise is added, these $M$ points becomes $M$ clusters.
-Hence, the classification problem of finding the correct $M$ is reduced to a clustering problem of finding the total number of clusters.
+where $W$ is a Gaussian noise matrix with i.i.d. entries.
+For the illustration purpose and WLOG, we assume the entries of $W$ obey $N(0,1)$ distribution.